 Just the Right Time

-To help your child learn to eat solid foods, remember the following:
+To help your baby learn to eat solid foods, remember the following:

 Other key points: